Charles E W Bean, Diaries, AWM38 3DRL 606/41/1 - March - April 1916 - Part 1

 / staff o / A.I.F did / work of

-when / force left Egypt
+When / force left Egypt

-for Gallipoli General Bridges
+for Gallipoli the General Bridges

 still administered it to